dbus-cxx/dbus-cxx/README.md

 DBus-cxx provides an object-oriented view of all programs on the DBus, and allows an object-oriented way of exporting methods onto the DBus.

+This new 2.0 version(that you are looking at now) is a complete ground-up implementation of the DBus protocol, without libdbus, in part to fix a number of known multithreading issues with libdbus.
+This also allows for templates to be used throughout the system, for methods, signals, and properties.

 Quick facts:

 License: GPL 3.0